Michael Jordan: Player profile

 The three-point field goal was not Jordan's strength, especially in his early years.
-Later on in his career, Jordan improved his three-point shooting, and finished his career with a three-point field goal percentage of 32%.
-His best years shooting from three were the 1989–90 and 1992–93 seasons, where he shot 37% and 35% from three, respectively (Jordan did shoot higher percentages from 1994 to 1997, but in those years, the three-point line was temporarily moved inwards).
+Later on in his career, Jordan improved his three-point shooting, and finished his career with a three-point field goal percentage of 32.7%.
+His best years shooting from three were the 1989–90 and 1992–93 seasons, where he shot 37.6% and 35.2% from three, respectively.
+(Note: Jordan did shoot higher percentages from 1995 to 1997, but in those years, the three-point line was temporarily moved inwards.)

 Overall, Jordan's effective field goal percentage was 51%, and he had six seasons with at least 50% shooting, five of which were consecutive (1988–1992).
 Jordan also shot 51% and 50% from the field, and 30% and 33% from three-point range, throughout his first and second retirements, respectively, finishing his Bulls career with 31.5 points per game on 50.5 FG% shooting and his overall career with 49.7 FG% shooting.

 In 1988, Jordan was honored with the NBA Defensive Player of the Year and Most Valuable Player awards.
 No NBA player had previously won both awards in their career.
 He also set both seasonal and career records for blocked shots by a guard, and combined this with his ball-thieving ability to become a standout defensive player.
-Despite his defensive prowess, the 1988 season has come under scrutiny due to the large discrepancy between Jordan's steals' numbers at home versus on the road.
-Such stat inflation was common, and a 2024 study by Tom Haberstroh found that there were games where Jordan was often credited with steals that could not have happened.
-For example, in one game, he was credited with more steals than the opposing team had live-ball turnovers.
 Jordan ranks fourth in NBA history in total steals with 2,514, trailing John Stockton, Jason Kidd and Chris Paul.
 Jerry West often stated that he was more impressed with Jordan's defensive contributions than his offensive ones.
 Doc Rivers declared Jordan "the best superstar defender in the history of the game".

 Jordan was known to have strong eyesight.
 Broadcaster Al Michaels said that Jordan was able to read baseball box scores on a 27 in television clearly from about 50 ft away.
 During the 2001 NBA Finals, Phil Jackson compared Jordan's dominance to Shaquille O'Neal, stating: "Michael would get fouled on every play and still have to play through it and just clear himself for shots instead and would rise to that occasion."

 Legacy

+Jordan's memorabilia on display at the Chicago History Museum.

+Jordan is regarded as one of the most influential sports figures in history and is considered by many to be the greatest basketball player of all time; he was integral in popularizing the sport and the NBA around the world in the 1980s and 1990s.
+(Note: Sources, studies, or lists that share such an opinion include: